Ahmad ibn Yusuf: Life

 Ahmad ibn Yusuf was born in Baghdad and moved with his father to Damascus in 839.
 He later moved to Cairo, but the exact date is unknown: since he was also known as al-Misri, which means the Egyptian, this probably happened at an early age.
 Eventually, he also died in Cairo.
 He probably grew up in a strongly intellectual environment: his father worked on Mathematics, Astronomy and Medicine, produced astronomical tables and was a member of a group of scholars.
 He achieved an important role in Egypt, which was caused by Egypt's relative independence from the Abbasid Caliph.

 Work

 In some of the works attributed to Ahmad, it is not clear if the text came from him, his father, or whether they wrote together.
 It is clear, however, that he worked on a book on ratio and proportion.
-This was translated to Latin by Gherard of Cremona and was a commentary of Euclid's Elements.
+This was translated to Latin by Gherard of Cremona and was a commentary on Euclid's Elements.
 This book influenced early European mathematicians such as Fibonacci.
 Further, in On similar arcs, he commented on Ptolemy's Karpos (or Centiloquium); many scholars believe that ibn Yusuf was in fact the true author of that work.
 He also wrote a book on the astrolabe.
 He invented methods to solve tax problems that were later presented in Fibonacci's Liber Abaci.
 He was also quoted by mathematicians such as Thomas Bradwardine, Jordanus de Nemore and Luca Pacioli.